SynthstromAudible/DelugeFirmware/docs/community_features.md

 ### 4.3 - Instrument Clip View - General Features

-These features were added to the Instrument Clip View and affect Synth, Kit and Midi instrument clip types.
+These features were added to the Instrument Clip View and affect Synth, Kit and MIDI instrument clip types.

 #### 4.3.1 - New LFO Shapes
 LFO types added to the "LFO SHAPE" shortcut.